-Stay on top of the changing science of strength and conditioning, and increase your professional knowledge through the latest NSCA continuing education.
+Stay on top of the latest knowledge of strength and conditioning, and increase your professional expertise through the latest NSCA continuing education.

 Members can take advantage of up to 12 free CEU opportunities each year along with generous event, NSCA store and recertification discounts.
 Not sure if you are a member?
 You can log in to your NSCA Account; if you are a member your membership type will be listed under your name on the “My Account” home page.
 Or join today by using the "Become a Member" link at the top of this page.

 NSCA members gain access to select complimentary quizzes, each for a limited time.
 Once the complimentary period ends, the quiz will be offered at standard rates.
 Current offers available to members are below.